yariv1025/SQL-injection/README.md

 npm install
 ```

+After this you have 2 choices:
+1. write in the terminal the command: "npm run dev"
-After this you need to add "npm running configuration" that will run the "dev" script that's located on this location for running the local server
+2. Add "npm running configuration" that will run the
+ "dev" script that's located in:
 ```
 ~\package.json
 ```
+ for running the local server.

 After doing so you will be able to run the local server and access the main
  page of the app on your web browser through express server.